jeremyxianx/bd_cs2d/docs/source/index.rst

    This project is under active development.

-Contents
+An example
 --------

-Here's a few brief examples of how to use the package:
+Here's a demonstrating example of how to use the package:

 .. code-block:: python